theosysbio/means/README.md

 export LD_PRELOAD='libblas.so liblapack.so'
 ```

-And then run everything else `python setup.py test` as usual.
+And then run everything else as usual.